aodn/aodn-portal/README.md

 ## Features
 * Easy 1-2-3 workflow (1.Search, 2.Subset, 3.Download)
-* Faceted search for easy navigation of datasets.
+* Faceted search for easy discovery of data collections
-* Visualisation of subsetting via WMS.
+* Visualise subsetting results before download via WMS
 * Download data from a variety of web services (eg. WFS)
-* Configurable themes and splash page.
+* Configurable themes and splash page

 ## Getting Your Hands on Portal
 * [Building From Source](#building-from-source)